DieuveilleWebH3/sigma-elearning/README.md

 ## 3.2 Cloning this project ##

-We clone the specific repository or download the compressed project; the project contains the We open our project directory
+We clone the specific repository or download the compressed project; the project contains the

+We open our project directory

+We create our database, for the name refer to  .env.example  or just pick any name then put that name in the  .env

-We first install composer by running  composer install We copy the  .env.example and rename it to  .env
+We first install composer by running  composer install

+We copy the  .env.example and rename it to  .env

 We then run  php artisan key:generate

-Finally we run  php artisan migrate. and  php artisan db:seed And we can launch our project now with  php artisan serve.
+Finally we run  php artisan migrate. and  php artisan db:seed  or we just run  php artisan migrate:fresh --seed

+And we can launch our project now with  php artisan serve.